Top of the pageActionset

 - Try the low-FODMAP diet.
 FODMAPs are carbohydrates that are in many types of foods.
 It stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
 If you have digestive problems, these can make your symptoms worse.
 A low-FODMAP diet is when you stop eating high-FODMAP foods for about two months.
 Then you slowly add them back to your diet to see what foods cause digestion problems.

 Many people find that their irritable bowel syndrome (IBS) symptoms become worse after they eat.
 Sometimes certain foods make symptoms worse.
 Foods most commonly listed as causing symptoms include:

 - Smoked food.

 Other types of food that can make IBS symptoms worse include:

 - A sugar found in milk, called lactose.
 Some people who have IBS also have lactose intolerance.
 This can make IBS symptoms worse when they eat or drink dairy..

 - A sugar found in vegetables and fruit, called fructose.
 In people who have IBS, fructose may not be digested as it should.
 This can cause diarrhea, gas, and bloating.

 - A sugar substitute called sorbitol.
 If you have diarrhea, avoid sorbitol.
 It is found in sugar-free chewing gum, drinks, and other sugar-free sweets.

 Keeping a food diary

-Some people who have IBS use a daily food diary to keep track of what they eat and whether they have any symptoms after eating certain foods.
+Track what you eat, your emotions, activities, and your symptoms after eating.
+If you notice patterns of symptoms after eating certain foods, you can try removing those foods from your diet.
 The diary also can be a good way to record what is going on in your life.
 Stress plays a role in IBS: If you are aware that particular stresses bring on symptoms, you can try to reduce those stresses.